kazuyanagimoto/github-workshop/slides.md

 <br>

 ## *How Can We Work with Data in Git?*
-- We want to store the data in the Git project (beacuse refered in the code)
+- We want to store the data in the Git project (because referred in the code)
-- Not interested in change in each lineine of the data (imagine data cleaning)
+- Not interested in change in each line of the data (imagine data cleaning)
 - There is a limit for the file size in GitHub (100 MB)

 ## *How Does DVC Work?*
-- Create a text file for the meta information of the data
+- Create a text file for the meta-information of the data
 - Git manages only the text file
 - Git can follow when the data is added, modified, deleted through the text file
 - The original data is stored in the remote storage (Google Drive, Amazon S3, ..)